MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/hello-world-card.md

 ---
 title: Create a simple card (Preview)
-description: Learn about the basic elements of a Microsoft Power Apps card by creating a simple "Hello World" card. ms.date: 09/20/2022 ms.topic: how-to
+description: Learn about the basic elements of a card by creating a simple "Hello World" card. ms.date: 09/20/2022 ms.topic: how-to
 author: iaanw